Genivia/ugrep/README.md

            --heading, -+
                   Group matches per file.
 Adds a heading and a line break between results from different files.
-This option is enabled by --pretty when the output is sent to a terminal.
+This option is enabled by --pretty when the output is sent to the terminal.

            --help [WHAT], -?
 [WHAT]
                   Display a help message on options related to WHAT when specified.